How to Fix Humidity Damaged Photographs: Restore Moisture-Affected Photos

 Short answer: Yes, using controlled humidification.
 Place photos in a sealed container with a damp sponge (not touching the photos) for 1-4 hours, then dry flat under weights between acid-free blotters.
 Work slowly and monitor carefully—over-humidifying can cause new damage.

 Humidity damage doesn't have to mean permanent loss of your photographs.
-With proper emergency response, careful physical treatment, and powerful digital restoration tools, even severely affected photos can often be saved.
-Start with our free AI photo restoration to see what's possible with your humidity-damaged memories.
+With proper emergency response, careful physical treatment, and digital restoration tools, even severely affected photos can often be saved.
+Start with a careful scan, then use old photo restoration to repair the safest digital copy.

 Share this article